jmrphy/plato_lacan/plato_lacan.md

 [^19]: Plato, 285, fn24.

-[^20]: Such as the one provided in the editorial notes: “Socrates would then be saying something [^like: It isn’t a tale that shows strength of understanding that I’m going to tell but one that [^shows the strength of the Muse of storytelling.”
+[^20]: Such as the one provided in the editorial notes: “Socrates would then be saying something like: It isn’t a tale that shows strength of understanding that I’m going to tell but one that shows the strength of the Muse of storytelling.”

 [^21]: Nightingale, 77.